simoasnaghi/simoasnaghi/README.md

 🏡: Milan, Italy.

-🎓: Bachelor degree in Electronics Engineering.

-👨‍🎓: Enrolled in the master course of Electronics Engineering at Politecnico di Milano.
+🎓: B.S.c and M.S.c in Electronics Engineering at Politecnico di Milano (@polimi).

 ⚡️: passion for 🏎 and 🏀.